cockpit-project/cockpit/HACKING.md

 First install Cockpit on your local machine as described in:

 <https://cockpit-project.org/running.html>

+Cockpit uses a lot of build and runtime dependencies from [npm](https://www.npmjs.com).
+Get them with

+    tools/node-modules checkout

 Next run this command from your top level Cockpit checkout directory, and make sure to run it as the same user that you'll use to log into Cockpit below.